 Why the MCC Code List Matters

-From a business perspective, checking your merchant category code list to ensure you aren’t overpaying on fees is vital.
-Even a small MCC mistake could cost you thousands each year.
+Verifying your merchant category code list is essential from a business standpoint to make sure you aren’t paying excessive fees.
+A minor MCC error could cost you thousands each year.

 Likewise, customers can make the most of their credit card rewards by understanding merchant category codes.
 Knowing how a transaction is classified helps you maximise perks.
 For instance, travel credit cards give extra points for airlines and hotels – but only if the purchase is categorised correctly.